JohnnyD3r/JohnnyD3r/README.md

 - 🔧 Check out some of my projects below to see what I've been working on lately!

 ## Skills
-- 💡 Proficient in Java, Python, HTML/CSS, and JavaScript.
+- 💡 Familiar with Java, Python, HTML/CSS, and JavaScript.
 - 🛠️ Familiar with various development tools and frameworks, including Git, React, and TensorFlow.

 ## Let's Connect!